 Distributed MIMO star topology

-To improve robustness of transmissions and improve mobility support, the star topology may be realized supporting MIMO principles.
+To improve robustness of transmissions and enhance mobility support, the star topology may be realized supporting MIMO principles.
 In the MIMO star topology, the coordinator has multiple optical frontends (OFEs) for transmission and reception connected with its PHY.
 Over each OFE, the coordinator is able to transmit the same or different signals via multiple transmit and receive chains.
 Individual OFEs are transparent to the device.
 The device observes a single logical coordinator.

 The realization of the distributed MIMO star topology is out of scope of this standard.
 For example, the OFEs may be distributed in space and connected to the single central coordinator instance via fronthaul technology, e.g. according to IEEE 802.1CM-2018.
 To regard for such possibilities, the standard defines means that are helpful for realization.
-These are, among others, the possibility to transmit multi-OFE pilot symbols from each OFE at the physical layer and measure them at the receiving PHY.
-The MAC supports MIMO realizations through a channel access mechanism that is able to cope with fronthaul delays.
+These are, among others, the possibility to transmit multi-OFE pilot signals from each OFE at the physical layer and measure them at the PHY in the receiving device.
+The MAC supports MIMO transmissions through a channel access mechanism that is able to cope with fronthaul delays for individual OFEs.
 This includes scheduled medium access as well as the possibility for delayed acknowledgment.

 The distributed MIMO star topology is illustrated in Figure 2.